Skip to content

 • If model selection is exposed, Dessix might become a complex Playground tool

-• Would need to explain to users which models are suitable for what tasks
+• Need to explain to users what models are suitable for what tasks

-• Model SOTA is constantly changing, which would increase users' cognitive burden
+• Model SOTA keeps changing, which increases users' mental burden

 Reduce Cognitive Load